frymatic/frymatic.github.io/iot.md

 ## What goals did you set for yourself?
 How well did you accomplish them?

-Do something actually in the realm of what IoT is about: things, networked.
-Most of the projects around me were simply things, and a few were only internet.
+The goal I set for myself was to do something actually in the realm of what IoT is about: things, networked.
+Generally speaking, I think I shipped a good [vertical slice](https://en.wikipedia.org/wiki/Vertical_slice).
+I noticed that of my classmates, most of the projects were simply things, and a few were only internet.
+Maybe one was also an "IoT" solution.

 ## What is the one thing you would like someone to notice about your portfolio?
 Why?